Last updated on October 23rd, 2019 at 02:22 pm

-Squeeze a half of a lemon in a cup of hot water and drink a few cups a day or one in the morning.
-This is a natural detoxifier and lemon water makes your body alkaline.
+Squeeze half of a lemon in a cup of hot water and drink a few cups a day or one in the morning.
+Lemon and hot water is a natural detoxifier, and lemon water makes your body alkaline.
 It also curbs your appetite and cravings.

-That is all I will share this week and don’t forget to go to your ” pantry list” and use seasonings, marinades and herbs to make things taste good.
-Remember, if it comes from nature and is not modified with artificial things, it’s good.
-If it’s made by people in a factory, forget about it.
+That is all I will share this week, and don’t forget to go to your “pantry list” and use seasonings, marinades, and herbs to make things taste good.
+Remember, if it comes from nature and is not modified with artificial elements, it’s good.
+If people in a factory make it, forget about eating it.

-I promise you that your body will feel better and thank you by ridding of all of the crap that’s accumulated for many years.
-It’s a slow process but Rome wasn’t built in a day.
+I promise you that your body will feel better, and thank you for ridding of all of the crap you’ve been digesting for years.
+It’s a slow process, but Rome wasn’t built in a day.

-The other thing that will guarantee your weight loss success is what television character, Sargent Cater used to scream at fellow character, Gomer Pyle all of the time, “MOVE IT, MOVE IT, MOVE IT!”
-(Refer to 8 Women Dreamer, Heather Montgomery’s blog posts.
-She lost over 80 pounds and she didn’t do it by sitting around).
+The other thing that will guarantee your weight loss success is what television character, Sargent Cater used to scream at a fellow actor, Gomer Pyle, all of the time, “MOVE IT, MOVE IT, MOVE IT!”

-This week I leave you with one of my favorite things to eat which gives me energy and never makes me feel bad.
-Feel free to e mail me if you would like recipes or more creative ideas for eating healthy but eating well.
+Now, I’ll leave you with one of my favorite healthy meals to eat, which gives me energy and never makes me feel bad.

 Preheat oven to 400 degrees.
 Lightly rub the salmon fillets with 2 teaspoons olive oil, and season the top with salt and pepper.
 Sear salmon in a hot skillet on both sides and set aside.